 "Write something about APIs."

-This could produce anything.
-An essay, a poem, a tutorial, a rant.
-The model has zero signal about what you actually want.
+This could produce almost anything: an essay, a poem, a tutorial, or a rant.
+The model has no signal about what you want.

 "Write a blog post about REST APIs."